ASSERT-KTH/nano-agent/README.md

 ## What it is

-`Nano` is a zero‑bloat wrapper that turns any tool-enabled LLM into a coding agent with core tools:
+`Nano` is a zero‑bloat wrapper that turns any tool-enabled LLM into a coding agent with two tools:

 ```

 shell(cmd)  # ls, cat, grep …
 apply_patch({...})  # search/replace on one file

-# Optional tools that can be enabled
-create({...})  # create new files
-deepwiki({...})  # query repository documentation

 ```

 > **Note:** `Nano` uses `rbash` (restricted bash) to confine the agent to its designated workspace.
 This, along with Nano's requirement of starting in a clean git repository, helps ensure its operations remain contained and predictable.

 ---